Reputation Real-Time Monitoring

 What Tools Are Used for Real-Time Brand Reputation Monitoring?

 None of these four categories, used alone, covers the full exposure surface a regulated company needs watched.
-A social listening subscription will not flag a misleading AI Overview.
+A social media monitoring subscription will not flag a misleading AI Overview.
 A review tool will not catch a coordinated Reddit campaign.
 The gap between "we have a monitoring tool" and "we have monitoring coverage" is where most reputational damage actually accumulates.

 Tips for Monitoring Brand Reputation in Real-Time